 - Seedpods are oval-shaped, have 5-7 black seeds

-Seeds spread by people, equipment, wildlife
+Seeds spread by people, equipment, and wildlife.

 Habitat & Ecology